|2024 Endeavour Defender Trophy Regatta 9th March for details click here

 The basic philosophy was to have an easily sailed and built ‘entry-point RC yacht’ based on a one design principles to provide good resale value, and with racing dependent more on the skipper rather than designer/builder skill.These objects have been attained and the Class has attracted many first time sailors, mostly from the retired ranks who share the common creed, “it sure beats gardening!”

 The boat can be transported easily in the average car or station wagon – sometimes fully rigged.
 Many boats have features of the original Canterbury J Class.

 The “Wednesday Windlers” can muster fleets of 30 plus for their around-the-lake sailing on Lake Victoria.
 Why not visit the lake on a Wednesday?
 Members turn out, except in the most atrocious weather, and are pleased to “turn over the controls” to any interested spectator.

 330 hulls [May 2019] have been purchased and they are to be found in all areas of New Zealand and as far afield as the USA, Canada and the UK.
-It is a one-design yacht and all hull shells, keels and trim weights are made from moulds officially approved by the Canterbury J Association with an identification number moulded into the hull.
+It is a one-design yacht and all hull shells, keels and trim weights are made from molds officially approved by the Canterbury J Association with an identification number molded into the hull.

 There are rules that, prohibit exotic materials, define a fixed minimum weight, strictly control dimensions in the three sizes of sail rigs.